Stay up to date

 No salesy pitches and all that, promise!

 According to DBIR, in 2020, 22% of the data breaches involved phishing attacks.
 Phishing attacks are one of the oldest and most loved tricks of cybercriminals to manipulate humans with the illusion of reliability to gain access or execute malicious activities for their privileges on the target.
+It is important for anyone on the Internet to be aware and know how to spot and report phishing attacks.

 What is phishing?